__________________________________________

 In addition, almost all Karaites completely reject Jesus / Yehoshua as a prophet and as a messiah that will return to reign over Israel.
 In this regard, Karaism differs from Islam, in that Islam holds Jesus / Yehoshua to be a prophet and, among certain Muslim sects, a future king over Israel.

-There is a small minority of Karaites who consider Jesus / Yehoshua to be a teacher of rigtheousness, i.e. a man who fought for and preached truth, and who struggled against the corruption and injustices of his day.
-However, the Karaites who hold this belief reject any implication that Jesus / Yehoshua was anything more than a man.
+There is a small minority of Karaites who, while rejecting the idea that Jesus / Yehoshua was or will be Messiah over Israel, consider the historical figure to be a teacher of rigtheousness, i.e. a man who fought for and preached truth, and who struggled against the corruption and injustices of his day, as evidenced, for instance, by his famous tirades against the Pharisees.
+However, the Karaites who hold this belief reject any implication whatsoever that Jesus / Yehoshua was anything more than a man, and dismiss the claims of his virgin birth, his resurrection three days after his death and his prophet-like healing powers.
 (This is the view that this website takes.)

 Most traditional Karaites, however, are in line with the standard Jewish view that Jesus was a heretic.